Polyurethane sealers protect the surface underneath from water, moisture, scratches, and more. So, can you use polyurethane on concrete?

 - Pour mineral spirits over oil spills, stains, or dirt.

-- Use a cleaning brush to scrub the concrete surface.
+- Use a cleaning brush to scrub the surface.

-- Once the concrete surface is clean, remove the residue of the mineral spirit with clean water.
+- Once the surface is clean, remove the residue of the mineral spirit with clean water.

 You can use TSP or pre-paint cleaner as an alternative to mineral spirits.